-Prerequisite: Placement by assessment or MAT-006 grade 'C' or higher or MAT-008 grade 'C' or higher; also 1 year HS geometry or MAT-009
+Prerequisite: Placement by assessment or grade 'C' or higher in the following: MAT 006 or MAT 008

 Application of elementary principles of descriptive statistics including frequency distribution, graphical presentation, measures of center, location and variation.
 Elements of probability, sampling techniques, binomial and normal distribution, correlation/regression and hypothesis testing.
 Graphing calculator and Excel required.
 (3 credits, 3 Lecture)